Early onset: why is cancer on the rise in younger people?

 • And then it was April 4th that I felt it again.

-• kind of feels harder.
+• And it kind of feels harder.

-• And then that night in the shower, I was feeling it again.
+• And then that night in the shower,

-• And actually at this point felt some lumps in my armpit.
+• I was feeling it again, and actually at this point felt some lumps in my armpit.

 • And it was actually at that point I knew I had cancer

-• because there's really nothing else that causes both a lump in a breast as well as local lymph nodes like that without any sort of trauma or infection or inflammatory condition.
+• as well as local lymph nodes like that without any sort of trauma or infection or inflammatory condition.

-• And so I knew in that moment that something was deeply, profoundly wrong.
+• And so I knew in that moment that something was deeply profoundly wrong.